 2014 U.S. Senior Open

 Oak Tree National was honored to host the 2014 U.S. Senior Open July 7-13th, 2014.
 Senior Open Champion Colin Montgomerie led at the end of the first and second days of the Senior Open, but entered Sunday's action four shots behind Gene Sauers and shot a 2-under 69 to force the playoff.
 On the 18th hole of regulation, Montgomerie parred, and Sauers had a chance to win the tournament with a birdie.
 His putt lipped out to force the playoff.
 "I guess I just may have misread that putt the first time around, didn't play enough break," Sauers said.
-"Hit a good putt, broke right at the hole at the last second."
-Montgomerie, saying he is playing his best golf since the 90's, entered the third extra hole with a one-shot lead, then sank a putt on 18 to par the hole and claim the win.
+Montgomerie, saying he was playing his best golf since the 90s, entered the third extra hole with a one-shot lead, then sank a putt on 18 to par the hole and claim the win.
 Entering the playoff at 5 under par, it was the first playoff at a U.S. Senior Open since 2002 and was held in temperatures that exceeded 100 degrees.

 2012 Trans - Mississippi Championship

-Oak Tree National was honored to host the109th Trans-Mississippi Championship July 9th, 2012 in which UC - Davis’ Tyler Raber wins!
-Tyler outlasted a talented field of amateur players and a long day of golf at one of the Midwest’s most challenging facilities.
+Oak Tree National was honored to host the 109th Trans-Mississippi Championship July 9th, 2012 in which UC Davis’ Tyler Raber won.
+Tyler outlasted a talented field of amateur players and a long day of golf at one of the midwest’s most challenging facilities.
 Raber held off University of Iowa’s Steven Ihm by a single shot with his final 1-over par 72.
-Earlier in the day Raber had posted a 4-over par 75 in the third round and trailed Arkansas’ Austin Cook by one stroke heading into the final round.
+Earlier in the day, Raber had posted a 4-over par 75 in the third round and trailed Arkansas’ Austin Cook by one stroke heading into the final round.
 Ihm placed second after rounds of 72 and 73 the final day.
 Cook finished in third place overall after rounds of 71 and 76.
 Oklahoma City’s Jeff Coffman was the low mid-amateur with a 72-hole total of 295.

 2006 Senior PGA Championship

-Haas got up and down from a front-right greenside bunker, draining a testy 12-foot par putt on No. 18.
-That left Brad Bryant with a 4-footer to extend the playoff to a fourth hole.
+After three playoff holes, Jay Haas earned his first major win at the 67th Senior PGA Championship at Oak Tree Golf Club in 2006.
+Haas got up and down from a front-right greenside bunker, draining a testy 12-foot par putt on No. 18. that left Brad Bryant with a 4-footer to extend the playoff to a fourth hole.
 However, Bryant hit a weak putt that slipped past the left side of the cup, ultimately handing Haas the championship and his third consecutive Champions Tour win.